-- ‘Knee defenders’ or any device which restricts the recline of another customer’s seat
+- ‘Knee defenders’ or any devices that restrict the recline of another customer’s seat

-- 'Leg hammocks' or any seat attachments which obstruct customer movement to aisles
+- 'Leg hammocks' or any seat attachments that obstruct customer movement to aisles

 Declare your cash before you travel